sdtemple/isweep/docs/source/index.rst

 * Samples with a similar ancestry
 * No close relatives
 * Recombining autosomes

+If you don't already have your data phased or cohort selected, we support :ref:`phasing-and-ancestry` with another workflow.

 In humans, more than 1000 is enough samples, but more than 3000 samples is recommended.